WallaceKelly/daml-project/README.md

 * The first impression of tooling is very positive. (`daml version` displayed the latest release; `daml install 2.3.4` downloaded the latest release; side-by-side installation of different versions, etc.)
 * F# did a good job preparing me.
 * As I thought more about the domain and as I refactored the Daml code, the solution became simpler and more correct.
+* I tried to refactor a module into separate modules, but that created a cyclic reference (as I expected), which is not allowed (as I learned.)

 ## Questions